Prevention of nutrition deficiencies

-When deciding on taking a supplement always check with your doctor that it doesn’t interact with any medicine you are currently taking.
+When deciding on taking a supplement always check with your doctor for the right dose and any counter-indications.

 Should I take supplements to prevent deficiencies?

 That being said in some cases there is a reason to believe a person is at high risk for a deficiency and prevention might be a good idea.
-People living in northern countries are at high risk for vitamin D deficiency, especially in the winter.
+People living in northern countries, for example, are at high risk for vitamin D deficiency, especially during the winter months.
 It might be a good idea to discuss this with your doctor.